camtrees/camtrees.github.io/Info-for-database-admins/mapping-gis.md

 extension adds new data types to our database.
 One of which allows us to plot trees on a map.

-1. Then, for each tree, we need to calculate a geography point which is a point representing the tree's position on the earth's surface.
+1. Then, for each tree, we calculate a geography point.
+That is a point representing the tree's position on the earth's surface.

 1. Finally, from within an SQL View of trees, we select one or more geography points.
-That will plot the trees on a map shown in DBeaver's 'Value' panel.
+That will plot the selected points (trees) on a map shown in DBeaver's 'Value' panel.

 ## SQL Code Which Creates the Geography Point for Each Tree